 Since 1941, ATFS has educated and recognized the commitment of private forest owners in the United States.
-Currently, ATFS has 27 million acres of privately owned forestland and 51,000 family forest owners who are committed to excellence in forest stewardship, in 46 states.
-In Maryland there are currently 1,031 Tree Farmers (890 certified), with over 113,000 acres certified in the program.
+Currently, ATFS has 19 million acres of privately owned forestland and 73,000 family forest owners who are committed to excellence in forest stewardship, in 46 states.
+In Maryland there are currently 964 Tree Farmers (757 certified), with nearly 110,000 acres in the program.

 Tree Farmers share a unique commitment to protect wildlife habitat and watersheds, to conserve soil and to provide recreation for their communities while producing wood for America and the world.
 These individuals hold the key to the kinds of forests, forest activities and forest resources future generations of Americans will enjoy.